 Here are all the ways you can find and DO the Clean Mama Routine:

 Start Here Page – this page details the Clean Mama Routine and will also direct you to some of the below places.

 Free Printables Page – put your email address in ONE TIME for the password and it will be emailed to you.
 There are all sorts of free resources for you on this page.
 First on the page you’ll find these three printables – the first is the Calendar of the Month (the new one comes out a couple days before the next month), the second is a printable that shows how to use the calendar and the third, describes the Daily, Weekly, and Rotating Tasks and the Monthly Focus.

 Follow me on Instagram @cleanmama – I share the Clean Mama Daily and Weekly Tasks here and share simple tips and how-tos for cleaning.
 My hope is that you see my tasks and are reminded to get off your phone and do something 😉

 Spring Cleaning Month – We’re spring cleaning this month on the blog and on Instagram.
 It’s been helpful for me to have a little distraction – start anytime!

 Homekeeping Society – Homekeeping Society is a monthly subscription designed to help you get your home and life in order.
 This is a great choice if you are suddenly stuck at home and need a little or a lot of direction.

-Homekeeping Planner + Paper Goods – I marked the Homekeeping Planner way down for March to $34.99 from $52.99 – it’s undated so you can start on the first page the day you get it!
+Homekeeping Planner + Paper Goods – It’s undated so you can start on the first page the day you get it!
 You’ll also see darling notepads and stickers perfect for keeping up with the Clean Mama Routine.